 SELECT Column1, [, Column2 ] FROM table1 [, table 2] [WHERE condition] UNION SELECT Column1, [, Column2 ] FROM table1 [, table 2] [WHERE condition]

-If you want to combine results from two SELECT statements including duplicate values, then you should use UNION ALL operator in that case.
+If you want to combine results from two SELECT statements including duplicate values, then you should use UNION ALL operators in that case.
 The same rules will be applied to both the operators and its syntax can be written as below.

 SELECT Column1, [, Column2 ] FROM table1 [, table 2] [WHERE condition] UNION ALL SELECT Column1, [, Column2 ] FROM table1 [, table 2] [WHERE condition]